daoquocphong3/Projects/SQL/README.md

 # SQL

-Using bulk insert to insert data to sql server.
+- Using bulk insert to insert data to sql server.

-Using sql to cleaning data.
+- Using sql perform EDA to explore and understand the data.
+- Data cleaning(fill blank, split address, delete unused columns, drop dulicated rows).